 - Does not show you the full pay package before submitting you to a job.

-- Makes verbal promises and does not back them up in your written contract.
+- Make verbal promises and do not back them up in your written contract.

 - Becomes defensive when you work with other recruiters or agencies.